-- o 11.6% increase in postproduction revenues due to increased volume of activities; - o increase in dubbing revenues, also due to increased volume of activities.
+o 22.9% decrease in postproduction revenues due to lower volume of activities.

-This segment's operations are heavily dependent on the availability of soundstages and equipment, and on the ability to meet producers' needs in accordance with shooting schedules.
+This segment's operations are heavily dependent on the availability of soundstages and equipment, and on the ability to meet producers' service production needs in accordance with shooting schedules.

 The first and last quarters of the year are traditionally slow periods.
-In 2016, however, the Corporation succeeded in leveraging its expertise and its relationships with local and international producers to realize better results in the first and last quarters than is customary in those periods of the year.
-However, this strong performance was not enough to entirely offset the quasi-absence of any major production during the rest of 2016, due in part to the last-minute cancellation of a booking by an American producer and the departure of the series Quantico.
+In 2016, however, the Corporation recorded relatively strong first quarter results because of the filming of the series Quantico and relatively weak results during the rest of the year, when there were no major productions.

+In 2017, filming for the major production X-Men, which required most of our facilities and a large portion of our equipment, moved into full swing in the third quarter and wound up in the fourth quarter, contributing to the variance in the segment's quarterly results.

-Operating expenses: \$50,128,000, a slight \$247,000 (-0.5%) decrease due primarily to:
+Operating expenses: \$52,579,000, a \$2,451,000 (4.9%) increase due primarily to: